microsoft/api-guidelines/graph/GuidelinesGraph.md

 \*\* Non-breaking changes:\*\*

--   Addition of an annotation OpenType="true" Addition of properties that are nullable or have a default value
+-   Addition of an annotation OpenType="true"
+-   Addition of properties that are nullable or have a default value
--   Addition of a member to an evolvable enumeration 1.
-Removal, rename, or change to the type of an open extension
+-   Addition of a member to an evolvable enumeration
+-   Removal, rename, or change to the type of an open extension
--   Removal, rename, or change to the type of an annotation \*Introduction of paging to existing collections
+-   Removal, rename, or change to the type of an annotation
+-   Introduction of paging to existing collections
+-   **Changes to error codes?????**
--   Changes to error codes Changes to the order of properties
+-   Changes to the order of properties
 -   Changes to the length or format of opaque strings, such as resource IDs

 \*\* Breaking changes:\*\*